-If you work in design, chances are you use Adobe's vector drawing software Illustrator.
-If you've never done so, then a great place to get started is this great collection of Illustrator tutorials.
-For the rest of us, in this article we look at a number of ways to enhance your creativity and your productivity...
+If you work in design, chances are you use vector drawing software Illustrator as part of your Creative Cloud (opens in new tab) subscription.
+If you've never done so, then a great place to get started is this collection of Illustrator tutorials (opens in new tab).

 01. Create glowing text